Logo

 There are some subtle differences between this query and the Harvest query in my first post in the series.

-• The Harvest query passed authorization as a query parameter, like any of the optional parameters you could pass with it.
+- The Harvest query passed authorization as a query parameter, like any of the optional parameters that could be passed with it.
 ClickUp requires an Authorization Header.
-The “Headers=” here wasn’t in the Harvest example.
+The "Headers=" part here wasn't in the Harvest example.

-• Most of the queries I use in the ClickUp API require passing a TeamID.
-The easiest way to find out what your TeamID is, is to look in the URL of your home page.
+- Most of the queries I use in the ClickUp API require passing a TeamID.
+The easiest way to find out what the TeamID is is to look at the URL of the home page in ClickUp.

-The code above is using a method of pulling from a data query and it’s the same methodology used in the previous post (post #1 of the series).
+The code above uses a method of pulling from a data query and it's the same methodology used in the previous post (post #1 of the series).

 Code Breakdown

-• Json.Document = the end result I want is to convert the results to json.
+- Json.Document = The result I want is to convert the results to json.
 The value I am passing to this is the Web.Contents result.

-• Web.Contents = this wraps around the base URL, a relative path if there is one, and whatever query parameters you need to pass to that URL such as authentication headers.
+- Web.Contents = This wraps around the base URL, a relative path if there is one, and whatever query parameters I need to pass to that URL such as authentication headers.

-• Headers = this is the authorization header.
-Similar to the Query section, the values in here need to be within square brackets.
+- Headers = This is the authorization header.
+Similar to the Query section, the values here need to be within square brackets.

-At this stage, when you close/save this query, if this is the first time using your token, you will be prompted for authentication.
-The token is the authentication you need, so from the “Data Source settings” standpoint, choose Anonymous.
-Ignore “Web API” and any other login-based authentication as that is what the token is for.
+At this stage, when I close/save this query, if this is the first time using my token, I will be prompted for authentication.
+The token is the authentication I need, so from the "Data Source settings" standpoint, choose Anonymous.
+Ignore "Web API" and any other login-based authentication as that is what the token is for.

 Step 3 - review the results

-If the token and team ID values are valid, you should get a result something like what’s in the screenshot below.
-If you read the Harvest post, you’ll notice right away there is NO detail returned here to give you a clue as to how many spaces I have.
-The result below will be identical whether I have zero spaces, or 1000 spaces or anything in between.
+If the token and team ID values are valid, I would get a result something like what's in the screenshot below.
+In comparison to the Harvest post, a big difference is there is NO detail returned here to give us a clue as to how many spaces I have.
+The result below will be identical whether I have zero spaces, 1000 spaces or anything in between.

 Repeat the example with a different endpoint